orkhan-amrullayev/image2text-ocr-api/README.md

 # Image to Text OCR Script

 This script performs Optical Character Recognition (OCR) on an image and extracts clean text.
-It utilizes the `gradio_client` library to interact with an OCR service.
+It utilizes the `gradio_client` library to interact with an OCR service API.

+## API Service

+The script uses the `gradio_client` library to connect to an OCR service API.
+The API processes the provided image and returns extracted text.
+You can specify the URL of the API service using the `--client_url` option.

 ## Prerequisites